Earth and Environmental Sciences: Environmental Science, Engineering and Technology: Mechanical, Physics: Instrumentation and Measurement

 Faculty Positions Massachusetts Institute of Technology (MIT) Cambridge, MA

-Applications must include a cover letter, curriculum vitae, 2–3 page statement of research, and teaching interests and goals.
+Applications must include a cover letter, curriculum vitae, 2–3 page statement of research and teaching interests and goals.
 In addition, candidates should provide a statement regarding their views on diversity, inclusion, and belonging, including past and current contributions as well as their vision and plans for the future in these areas.
-They should also include copies of no more than three publications and arrange for four individuals to submit letters of recommendation on their behalf.
-This information must be entered electronically at the following site: https://school-of-engineering-faculty-search.mit.edu/meche/register.tcl by December 15, 2020 when review of applications will begin.
+They should also provide copies of no more than three publications.
+They should also arrange for four individuals to submit letters of recommendation on their behalf.
+This information must be entered electronically at the following site: https://school-of-engineering-faculty-search.mit.edu/meche-scc by December 1, 2020 when review of applications will begin.

 MIT is an equal-opportunity/affirmative action employer.
 Women and underrepresented minorities are especially encouraged to apply.